megofast/log_creator/README.md

 ## Requirements
 - Python 3
 - Postgresql running with the news database loaded into it.
-  - The news database is included in this repo.
+  - The news database is downloadable from here: https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip.
 - A Vagrant environment.
+  - Included in this repo: vagrant_config.zip

 ## Preparing the environment
   1. Download Vagrant from here: https://www.vagrantup.com/downloads.html